-Human exposure is summarized on the basis of elements such as production, use, occurrence in the environment and determinations in human tissues and body fluids.
+Human exposure to chemicals and complex mixtures is summarized on the basis of elements such as production, use, occurrence in the environment and determinations in human tissues and body fluids.
 Quantitative data are given when available.
+Exposure to biological agents is described in terms of transmission, and prevalence of infection.